1968 World Series: Game 7

-In a fitting end to this Series (and the final game of Roger Maris' career) the two teams' hottest pitchers, Mickey Lolich and Bob Gibson, squared off in a classic duel, until an infamous hit over the head of Curt Flood.
+In Game 7 (the final game of Roger Maris' career), Mickey Lolich and Bob Gibson, squared off in a classic duel.
 Like McLain in Game 6, Lolich was starting on only two days' rest.

 Lolich and Gibson matched zeroes for six innings, but in the top of the seventh, Gibson surrendered two-out singles to Norm Cash and Willie Horton.
 Jim Northrup then hit a hard smash to deep center; Curt Flood, who won numerous Gold Glove awards in his career, misjudged it and briefly started in on the ball before turning around to go back.
 The ball one-hopped the warning track, two runs scored, Northrup wound up with a triple, and Lolich had all the runs he needed.
 Flood has been criticized by some who believe he would have caught the ball had his first steps been back instead of in.
 Jim Northrup said, "[Flood] slipped a little, but the ball was 40 feet over his head.
 He never had a chance to catch it."
 However, his teammate Denny McLain claimed in his 1975 book that "Flood blew it."
 Orlando Cepeda, in his 1998 autobiography Baby Bull, asserts that Flood would have caught the ball, had he not misjudged it.
 In the October 29, 1968, issue of The Sporting News, both Flood and manager Red Schoendienst indicated they would have expected the normally sure-handed outfielder to catch such a ball.
 By starting in, Flood had to both reverse direction and then regain his acceleration.
 He then slipped on the wet grass before recovering his speed, and by that time the ball was well beyond him.
 (Note: The misplay would have consequences beyond the field.
 After the season, Flood, who had long enjoyed a close personal friendship with Gussie Busch, chief executive officer of team owner Anheuser-Busch and president of the team, was upset when Busch offered him a smaller raise than Flood felt he deserved, given his stellar performance during that year's regular season; he believed that was punishment for the misplay that cost the team a chance to win a second straight Series.
 While he eventually did get the $90,000 salary he had wanted, he was also one of the players who led a boycott of spring training before the 1969 Major League Baseball season that forced the owners to expand their pension-fund contributions.
 After the boycott ended, Busch held a team meeting with the media present in which he angrily reminded players to stay focused on pleasing the fans; while Busch didn't mention any player specifically, Flood believed that the remarks were directed at him.